ch3rolll/CarND-MPC-Project/README.md

  Symbol|Expalaination
  ---   | ---
- x ,y  | position of the car in a global coordinate system
+ x, y  | position of the car in a global coordinate system
  psi   |heading value
  v     | speed of the vehile
  cte   | cross-track error